andypern/iggyworkshop/pynotebook/basics_py.md

 ## Instantiate variables
 You'll need to input a few things in order to get started.
 'bucket': This is your target bucket, similar to a filesystem directory without the hierarchy.
-In the Igneous User Interface, buckets are referred to as containers.

 **'access_key'**: The access key which identifies who you are to the server.
 You can obtain this from your IT administrator.
 This is similar to a ‘username’.